stefanradev93/BayesFlow/README.md

 ```

 This way, you also don't have to manually set the backend every time you are starting Python to use BayesFlow.

+**Caution:** Some people report that the IDE (e.g., VSCode or PyCharm) can silently overwrite environment variables.
+If you have set your backend as an environment variable and you still get keras-related import errors when loading BayesFlow, these IDE shenanigans might be the culprit.
+Try setting the keras backend in your Python script via `import os; os.environ["KERAS_BACKEND"] = "<YOUR-BACKEND>"`.

 ### Using pip